 AUTO REFRESH is used during normal operation of the DDR SDRAM and is analogous to CAS-BEFORE-RAS (CBR) REFRESH in conventional DRAMs.
-This command is non persistent, so it must be issued each time a refresh is required.
+This command is nonpersistent, so it must be issued each time a refresh is required.
+All banks must be idle before an AUTO REFRESH command is issued.

 The addressing is generated by the internal refresh controller.
 This makes the address bits "Don't Care" during an AUTO REFRESH command.
-Each DDR SDRAM requires AUTO REFRESH cycles at an average interval of 7.8125us (maximum).
+Each DDR SDRAM requires AUTO REFRESH cycles at an average interval of 7.8125μs (maximum).

 To allow for improved efficiency in scheduling and switching between tasks, some flexibility in the absolute refresh interval is provided.
 A maximum of eight AUTO REFRESH commands can be posted to any given DDR SDRAM, meaning that the maximum absolute interval between any AUTO REFRESH command and the next AUTO REFRESH command is 9 x 7.8125μs (70.3μs).
-This maximum absolute interval is to allow future support for DLL updates internal to the DDR SDRAM to be restricted to AUTO REFRESH cycles, without allowing excessive drift in the between updates.
+This maximum absolute interval is to allow future support for DLL updates internal to the DDR SDRAM to be restricted to AUTO

+REFRESH cycles, without allowing excessive drift in $t{\text{AC}}$ between updates.

 Although not a JEDEC requirement, to provide for future functionality features, CKE must be active (High) during the AUTO REFRESH period.
-The AUTO REFRESH period begins when the AUTO REFRESH command is registered and ends $t{\rm RFC}$ later.
+The AUTO REFRESH period begins when the AUTO REFRESH command is registered and ends trec later.